 The days after waking up, blind and without hands, those instead remember them very well.

-“My hands were reduced to a pulp.
-Still tied to life support, I started looking for my feet but didn't see my right arm.
-I was in shock: this is how my uphill life began. "
+“My hands were turned to mush.
+Still on life support, I started looking for my feet but couldn't see my right arm.
+I was in shock: this is how my uphill life began."

 Equip desires

-Evgeny was never really alone, thanks to the support of his family and the inspiration of those who assisted him in his rehabilitation and who set an example, such as Stephen Hawking.
+Evgeny was never truly alone, thanks to the support of his family and the inspiration of those who assisted him in rehabilitation and those who represented an example, such as Stephen Hawking.

 A long and difficult journey, passed through different surgeries in three cities of Russia.